 A group for queer BIPOC both on and off campus focused on inclusion and diversity, as well as discovering and embracing identities.

 Examples of funding might include internships, research funds, or funding for activities such as graduate school entrance exam test preparation.
-The Fund is administered through the Career & Civic Engagement Center (formerly LILAC), in consultation with the President’s Office and the Dean’s Office.
+The Fund is administered through the Career & Civic Engagement Center (formerly LILAC).